Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### STEP 1: Get your authentication keys (pending/In progress)

 <ul>
-	<li>Merchant Key: A unique secret key used to secure encryption of every request.
+	<li>POS's Backend Key: A unique secret key used to secure encryption of every request.
 This needs to be kept on server-side and should not be shared with anyone.</li>
 </ul>

 ```
-Note: Never share your secret Merchant Key with anyone.
+Note: Never share your secret POS's Backend Key with anyone.
 ```

 ### STEP 2: Create Dynamic QR Code

-Merchant Backend only encodes the minimum sale information in QR, It is the one that comes from site controller when generating a sale.
-The rest of the plot information is completed by the Merchant Backend (point of sale).The following table describes each field in the table, its description and its origin.
+POS's Backend Backend only encodes the minimum sale information in QR, It is the one that comes from site controller when generating a sale.
+The rest of the plot information is completed by the POS's Backend.The following table describes each field in the table, its description and its origin.

 ```
 Important: Plot have to be in JSON format.